 Time has a feminine rhythm.

-Indeed, the circle above not only refers to our solar year (1,461 days).
-If the circumference of the circle is equal to the perimeter of the square then we can make each side length equal to 365.25 days.
+The circle above can refer to our solar year (1,461 days).
+If the circumference of the outer circle is equal to the perimeter of the largest square then we can make each side length equal to 365.25 days.
 By nesting the square four times using √2, the lunar cycle also becomes apparent: 91.31 days.
-Here we are reminded of a quote from Albert Einstein:

 If the lotus above shows time and space expressed as one, then we might be tempted to say that we’ve solved the theory of relativity.
 But let’s be crystal clear here—although the time lotus above also informs the dreamcatcher below, they both infer something much deeper: CONSCIOUSNESS ITSELF.
 In other words, time and space are a REFLECTION of consciousness.
 This is suggested in Genesis 1:2: